 Why you are going to love our Salmon Packets with Sweet Red Bell Pepper Pesto

 Packed with brain-boosting omega 3 fatty acids salmon is incredibly good for you and I found a way to make even the pickiest fish eaters come back for seconds.

-Sweet succulent salmon wrapped up with a few crispy layers of phyllo dough stuffed with a medley of sweet colourful peppers, caramelised onions and even sautéed rocket and then dipped into a delightful red bell pepper pesto.
-My favourite part is plunging my fork into the light crispy phyllo as it makes that delightful crunch.
+Sweet succulent salmon wrapped up with a few crispy layers of phyllo dough stuffed with a medley of sweet colorful peppers, caramelized onions and even sautéed rocket and then dipped into a delightful red bell pepper pesto.
+My favorite part is plunging my fork into the light crispy phyllo as it makes that delightful crunch.